Privacy, data protection and copyright

 TRL Insight collects or receives personal data from you in the following ways:

 TRL Insight does not use software such as scrapers or crawlers for collecting information.
-TRL Insight does not contract data collection or processing to any third parties.
+TRL Insight does not contract data collection or processing to any third parties, though an EDS may be used in future for processing data in relation to distributing email newsletters.

 The sections below explain: